udayan-mal/Simple-DSA/README.md

 # 3. Navigate to the directory
 cd Simple-DSA

+# 4. Check available problems
-# 4. Create a new branch
+# Browse PROBLEM_LIST.md to select a problem
-git checkout -b add-solution-qXX-language

-# 5. Start coding! 💻
+# 5. Create an issue for the problem you want to solve
+# Wait for assignment before starting work
 ```

 ### 📋 Prerequisites